 The Not So Great — The players make less money

-Per a story in Bloomberg, players will be able to opt out of playing in this tournament, but those they do play will get a pro-rated 2020 salary, and depending on games played that could be a 50% salary cut.
+Per a story in Bloomberg, players will be able to opt out of playing in this tournament, but those that do play will get a pro-rated 2020 salary.
+Depending on games played, that could be a 50% salary cut.
 That sucks, but I’m not sure how the league combats that right now.